 - JVs must have at their disposal sufficient assets and personnel to carry out their activities.

 The Bundeskartellamt is required to prohibit a merger if it is “expected to create or strengthen a dominant position.”
 Market dominance is defined as an undertaking which either has no competitors or is not exposed to any substantial competition or has a paramount market position in relation to its competitors.

 German antitrust law does not, in the absence of a dominant market position, restrict the owner’s freedom to use her/his industrial property rights, including the exploitation of a patented innovation.

 Most international express delivery companies are active in Germany.
 Large players include DHL and Hermes (both headquartered in Germany), FedEx and UPS.
 These companies ship domestically and internationally, provide a wide range of delivery options and prices and have grown significantly because of e-commerce.
-The German express delivery industry shipped more 4.05 billion packages in 2020.
+The German express delivery industry shipped more than 4 billion packages in 2021.
 An increasing number of companies incl.
-Amazon, Gorillas, Flink and Decathlon (sporting goods retailer) offer same day deliveries in large metropolitan areas.
+Amazon, Flink and Decathlon (sporting goods retailer) offer same day deliveries in large metropolitan areas.

 Product safety testing and certification is mandatory for the EU market.
 U.S. manufacturers and sellers of goods have to perform due diligence in accordance with mandatory EU legislation prior to exporting.

 Companies interested in taking over German firms should always conduct their own due diligence before entering business ventures.
 One of the U.S. Commercial Service’s programs, the International Company Profile (ICP), has been designed to support due diligence processes.
 All major consulting companies offer due diligence services, and most large U.S. accounting or consulting firms have subsidiaries in Germany.